-.
+Lamb intestine with haemorrhagic enteritis.
 Enteritis can be caused by a range of agents including viruses and bacteria.
-In this case the infection is At post-mortem inspection the instestines are reddened and inflamed while the mesenteric lymph nodes will be enlarged. .Iand .
-The disposition would be the its
+In this case the infection is due to Clostridium perfringens type C.

+At post-mortem inspection the instestines are reddened and inflamed while the mesenteric lymph nodes will be enlarged.
+The intestine is distended with gas and haemorrhagic fluid.

+Disposition; Inflammation this bad would have a systemic reaction and the entire carcase would be fevered.
+The disposition would be condemnation of the carcase and its parts.

+Cirrhosis of the liver.

-occurs when severely damaged liver cells are replaced by scar tissue. :C
+Cirrhosis of the liver occurs when severely damaged liver cells are replaced by scar tissue. .
+This is a mild case and would have no effect on the carcase.

-P or bezoarsor .Cthe
+Disposition: Condemn the liver and judge carcase on merits.

+Phytobezoars or bezoars

+These unusual formations are called phytobezoars or bezoars .
+They can be seen in animals from drought affected areas where the animal has been searching for food in dirt the shapes are a combination of dirt and plant material.
+They are always found in the abomasum.

+Disposition; Check the carcase for emaciation.

-also known as and knotty gut
+Oesophagostomum columbianum also known as pimply gut and knotty gut